 NOTE: Mass for our group will be celebrated daily by our pilgrimage chaplains in some of the most amazing sites in Europe!

 Dr. Marcellino D’Ambrosio and his wife, Susan

-Depart on an overnight flight from the USA to Warsaw.
+Depart on an overnight flight from the USA to Warsaw, Poland.
 Dinner and breakfast are served on the plane.
 Gateway airport will be either Newark or JFK and DFW.
 Individual add-on rates are available upon request from all major airports.
 Group fares require a minimum of ten passengers to be traveling together from any one airport.

 Welcome to Poland!
 Upon arrival, we are greeted by our English-speaking tour guide and assisted to the motor coach where we head into Warsaw’s city center.
 We have a walking tour of the Old Town with a visit to Basilica of St. John the Baptist, Warsaw’s oldest church.
 We celebrate Mass at St. James church, where St. Faustina went on her first trip to Warsaw.
 We also see Lazienki Park with the Palace on the Water (exterior view), the summer residence of the last Polish King.
 Settle into our hotel for a well-deserved night of rest.
 Dinner and over- night in Warsaw.